krcarter/krcarter.github.io/_pages/about.md

 Overall, I am a dedicated and experienced engineer with a passion for robotics and mechatronics.
 I am always looking for new opportunities to learn and grow, and am excited to see where my career takes me next.

 Work Experience
 ======
-- HEBI - Applications and Sales Engineer - 2021 - Present
+* 2021-Present: HEBI Robotics: Applications and Sales Engineer
-- CMU - Graduate Student Researcher 2019 @ Robomechanics Lab 2019-2021
+* 2019-2021: Graduate Research Assistant
-- DRAPER - Insutrumentation Engineer Intern
+* Summer 2018: DRAPER Instrumentation Engineering Intern

 Education
 ======